dziaucho/hangman/fun-chat/readme.md

 in first time i'm started from requests / http / https / telnet and understand NOTHING

 now i start with requests in js and it MUCH MORE EASY

+---

+happy spaghetti code day!

+hah, i like how sounds "software engineering folklore"

+folklore is such a good word for it